dijam/graphile-jwt-example/README.md

 So far, we tested 2 different roles for a same query with 3 different results.

-You can aswell register a new user without have any access which means, you do not need any JWT when you call graphql:
+You can aswell register a new user without have any access which means, you do not need any JWT when you call graphQL:

 ```
 curl --request POST \